intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 (1) "EleutherAI/gpt-j-6b" (model id from transformers Hub) (2) "EleutherAI/gpt-neox-20b" (model id from transformers Hub) (3) Llama 2 Model directory path
+(4) "facebook/opt-30b" (model id from transformers Hub)
 Note: Above models are well supported with all optimizations like indirect access KV cache, fused ROPE, and prepacked TPP Linear (fp32/bf16).
-For other LLM models (like OPT, Bloom...), we could still run with this BKC, and may get parts of optimizations like prepacked TPP Linear (fp32/bf16), and we are working in progress to cover all optimizations to these other LLM models, which will expand the model list above.
+For other LLM models (like Bloom...), we could still run with this BKC, and may get parts of optimizations like prepacked TPP Linear (fp32/bf16), and we are working in progress to cover all optimizations to these other LLM models, which will expand the model list above.
 ```
 * Llama 2 model conversion steps:
     1) [transformers conversion tool](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/convert_llama_weights_to_hf.py) (Verified [meta-llama/Llama-2-7b-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat) and [meta-llama/Llama-2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat)).